rehmaund/Project-Demos/README.md

 ### Improving on MBTA's The RIDE: An Algorithm to Increase Reliability and Reduce Costs (Python)

 - Implementation of ride-sharing algorithm to improve efficiency by reducing the number of drivers needed
-- Uses newtwork graph (shortest paths) and greedy approach
+- Uses network graph (shortest paths) and greedy approach
-- Includes proof of NP-completeness when expanded to more than two riders at once
+- Includes proof of NP-completeness when expanded to more than two riders in a van at once

 https://www.youtube.com/watch?v=sL70PW78wlg&t=8s